ialbert/biostar-central/README.md

 [python]: https://www.python.org/
 [django]: https://www.djangoproject.com/

-The Biostar Engine is a [Python][python] and [Django][django] based data analysis oriented application server that can execute scripts over the web while providing a graphical user interface for selecting the parameters of these scripts.
-The scripts that the software executes may written in `bash`, may be a `Makefile`, `R` commands, just about any executable command.
+The Biostar Engine is a [Python][python] and [Django][django] based scientific data analysis oriented application server that can execute scripts over the web while providing a graphical user interface for selecting the parameters of these scripts.
+The scripts that the software executes may written for `bash`, may be a `Makefile`, `R` commands in a file, basically just about any executable command.

 We call the scripts that the engine can execute as *recipes*.
 Recipes with bioinformatics orientation are maintained separately in the [biostar-recipes][recipes] repository.